logicmonitor/lm-cloud-resource-inventory/README.md

 ## *How long should it take to run these scripts?*

 **AWS**
+* The AWS script execution time can vary significantly:
+  - It may take up to an hour to complete, as it checks each service in every region for accessible resources.
+  - By default, the script includes all AWS regions in its scan.
-* The AWS script may take up to an hour as it needs to check per service, per region, for accessible resources.
-By default all regions are included.
-It is recommended to use the *-Regions* regions parameter to limit the scope to regions you are actively utilizing to reduce the overall run time of the script.
+  - To reduce the overall runtime, it's recommended to use the *-Regions* parameter.
+This allows you to limit the scope to only the regions you actively use.
+* For AWS Organizations users:
+  - The script can inventory resources across multiple accounts within an Organizational Unit (OU).
+  - Use the *-OrganizationalUnitId* parameter to specify the OU you want to inventory.
+  - The *-AssumeRole* parameter allows the script to access member accounts securely.
+  - This feature enables a comprehensive inventory across your entire AWS organization structure.

 **Azure**
 * Depending on how many subscriptions are being counted the script typically takes around 2-3 minutes per subscription.
 By default all subscriptions and resource groups are included.
 Subscriptions can be specified using the *-Subscriptions* parameter as a comma separated list of subscriptions.
 Resource Groups can be specified using the *-ResourceGroups* parameter as a comma separated list of resource groups.